lattebyte/DepthPro-Windows-CPU/README.md

 focallength_px = prediction["focallength_px"]  # Focal length in pixels.
 ```

+## Original ReadMe below
-## Depth Pro: Sharp Monocular Metric Depth in Less Than a Second
+### Depth Pro: Sharp Monocular Metric Depth in Less Than a Second

 This software project accompanies the research paper:
 **[Depth Pro: Sharp Monocular Metric Depth in Less Than a Second](https://arxiv.org/abs/2410.02073)**,